awsdocs/amazon-redshift-developer-guide/doc_source/r_CALL_procedure.md

 ## Usage Notes<a name="r_CALL_procedure-usage-notes"></a>

 Amazon Redshift stored procedures support nested and recursive calls, as described following\.
-In addition, make sure your driver support is up to date, also described following
+In addition, make sure your driver support is up\-to\-date, also described following\.

 **Topics**
 + [Nested Calls](#r_CALL_procedure-nested-calls)